Policy Optimization over General State and Action Spaces: Introduction

 In spite of the popularity of RL, the development of efficient RL methods with guaranteed convergence is still lacking in this area.
-Most existing theoretical studies focused only on problems with finite state and finite action spaces.
-In this setting, a rich set of model-free methods have been developed by incorporating different sampling schemes into the classic methods for Markov decision processes, including linear programming, value iteration (or Q-learning), and policy iteration.
-In addition, there has been considerable interest in the development of nonlinear optimization based methods that utilize the gradient information (i.e., $Q$ function) for solving RL problems (e.g.,~\cite{SuttonMcAllester1999,kakade2001natural,KakadeLangford2002,10.2307/40538442,agarwal2021theory,abbasi2019politex,ShaniEM20,2020arXiv200706558C,Xu2020ImprovingSC,Wang2020NeuralPG,2020arXiv200506392M}).
-While these methods are very popular in practice, it was only until recently that we know these stochastic gradient type methods can exhibit comparable and even superior performance than those based on classic dynamic programming and/or linear programming approaches.
-In particular, we show in \cite{LanPMD2021} that a general class of policy mirror descent method can achieve linear convergence for solving both regularized and unregularized MDP problems.
+Most existing theoretical studies focus only on problems with finite state and finite action spaces.
+In this setting, a rich set of model-free methods have been developed by incorporating different sampling schemes into the classic methods for MDPs, including linear programming, value iteration (or Q-learning), and policy iteration.
+In addition, there has been considerable interest in the development of nonlinear optimization-based methods that utilize the gradient information (i.e., $Q$ function) for solving RL problems (e.g.,~\cite{SuttonMcAllester1999,kakade2001natural,KakadeLangford2002,10.2307/40538442,agarwal2021theory,abbasi2019politex,ShaniEM20,2020arXiv200706558C,Xu2020ImprovingSC,Wang2020NeuralPG,2020arXiv200506392M}).
+While these methods are very popular in practice, it was only until recently that we knew these stochastic gradient type methods can exhibit comparable and even superior performance to those based on classic dynamic programming and/or linear programming approaches.
+In particular, we show in \cite{LanPMD2021} that a general class of policy mirror descent (PMD) methods can achieve linear convergence for solving both regularized and unregularized MDP problems.
 When applied to RL problems with unknown $\cP$, it can achieve the optimal ${\cal O}(1/\epsilon^2)$ and ${\cal O}(1/\epsilon)$ sample complexity for solving unregularized and regularized problems, respectively.
 It is worth noting the latter sample complexity has not been achieved even for model-based approaches.
-Further interesting developments of PMD type methods can be found in some more recent works (e.g.,~\cite{khodadadian2021linear,CayciHe2021,zhan2021policyPMD,xiao2022convergence,li2022homotopic,lan2022block,liTianjiao2022aMDP}).
+Further interesting developments of PMD-type methods can be found in some more recent works (e.g.,~\cite{khodadadian2021linear,CayciHe2021,zhan2021policyPMD,xiao2022convergence,li2022homotopic,lan2022block,liTianjiao2022aMDP}).